The Best Questions To Ask IT Candidates in an Interview

 Are they asking questions about what success looks like in the role or the department’s biggest goals for the upcoming year?
 Great!
 Are they asking basic questions they should already know the answer to or probing about your time off policy?
 Not so great.
 This question is a good way to get one last read on a candidate’s preparedness and the likelihood of accepting the job should you decide to make an offer.

-Hiring For An IT Role?
+Hiring for an IT Role?
 Let 4 Corner Resources Deliver Top Talent

 Information technology plays a critical role in every field.
 That’s why it’s of utmost importance to hire the very best IT professionals available.
 Consider partnering with an IT staffing agency to recruit top IT professionals for your hiring needs.
 4 Corner Resources got its start in information technology staffing, and though we’ve grown a lot since then, IT remains a core expertise.